|Nutritional Guidelines (per serving)|

 Spinach is added when the maultaschen (literally "feedbags" but probably named after the city of Maulbronn) are eaten on Holy Thursday before Easter.
 These dumplings are part of many traditional German celebrations.

-The dough for maultaschen is usually egg noodle dough and the filling reflects the German influence of mustard, bacon, and marjoram flavors.
+The dough for maultaschen is egg noodle dough and the filling reflects the German influence of mustard, bacon, and marjoram flavors.
 It's not exactly easy to make, but with a bit of patience, you'll have a complete German meal.